-The limited impact of the grazing on the vegetation was also limiting its impact on sediment transport.
-Temporal removal of vegetation on the grid surface between each vegetation update could have been releasing patches of sediments previously trapped by vegetation.
-The mean saltation rate of the simulations with no grazing was 1.37 x 10-4 kg m-1 s-1 and increased slightly to 1.43 x 10-4 kg m-1 s-1 with the highest stocking rate of 0.06 LSU ha-1.
-In contrast, both the 0.01 LSU ha-1 and the 0.03 LSU ha-1 simulations observed slight increases in mean saltation rates of 1.38 x 10-4 kg m-1 s-1 and 1.39 x 10-4 kg m-1 s-1 relative to the no grazing simulation.
+The muted effect of grazing on the vegetation also limited its impact on sediment transport.
+Temporal removal of vegetation on the grid surface between each vegetation update could have released patches of sediments previously trapped by vegetation.
+The mean saltation rate of the simulations with no grazing was $1.37 \times 10^{-4}$ kg m s-1 and increased slightly to $1.43 \times 10^{-4}$ kg m-1 s-1, with the highest stocking rate of 0.06 LSU ha-1.
+In contrast, both the 0.01 LSU ha-1 and 0.03 LSU ha-1 simulations observed slight increases in mean saltation rates of $1.38 \times 10^{-4}$ and $1.39 \times 10^{-4}$ kg m-1 s-1 relative to the no grazing simulation.
 These differences in sediment transport between the diverse stocking rate simulations were not pronounced enough to be significant but suggested the possible effect of greater vegetation degradation on simulations.